 On the other hand, people who have suffered persistent symptoms that seem to be consistent with a sleep disorder like insomnia or narcolepsy may benefit from a sleep study.
 Those who might have conditions like sleep apnea are also sometimes encouraged to do a study.

-What Is The Process Of A Traditional Sleep Study?
+What Is The Process Of An At-Home Sleep Study?

 The sleep study works by recording information about your body and its functions while you are trying to fall asleep, sleeping, and waking up.
 Specialized equipment is used to gather data from all throughout the body, including readings on brain activity, blood pressure, and heart rate.